LucasTran-tq/Business-Management-AspNet/README.md

 ## Usage
-After you clone this repo to your desktop, go to its root directory and run `dotnet restore` to install its dependencies.
+After you clone this repo to your desktop, go to its root directory and run `dotnet restore` to install its dependencies.\
 Once the dependencies are installed, you can run `dotnet watch run` to start the application.
 You will then be able to access it at localhost:5000

+To enter AIT Business management system and use as administrator, you should:
+- Register new account
+- After enter the system, go to Database Management, then click `Seed Data` to create administrator account
+- To check administrator account, log out current account
+- Log in again with administrator account.\
+    UserName: `admin`.\
+    Password: `admin123`.

 ## Acknowledgements
 - Thanks to [Microsoft](https://www.microsoft.com/vi-vn/) for supporting us with Asp.net documentation